opensearch-project/documentation-website/_data-prepper/peer-forwarder.md

 * `drain_timeout`: A `Duration` representing the wait time for the peer forwarder to complete processing data before shutdown.

 # SSL configuration
-The SSL configuration for setting up trust manager for peer forwarding client to connect to other Data Prepper instances.
+The SSL configuration for setting up trust manager for the peer forwarding client to connect to other Data Prepper instances.

 ## Optional SSL configuration